Stupnikjs/sdl2/readme.md

 # GENERATE WAV FILE BASED ON THE PATERN CHOSED

 # CONVERT BUFFER TO WAV

+ convert any buffer to wav file

 # CONVERT SEQUENCE OF INSTRUMENTS TO BUFFER

 # COMBINE INSTRUMENTS

 # LOAD WAV FILE TO BUFFER

+ read wav file to buffer